kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 \[Doc.
 No. 19430, 45 FR 34793, May 22, 1980\]

-### Appendix B to Part 152—List of Advisory Circulars Incorporated by §152.11
+### Appendix B to Part 152—List of Advisory Circulars Incorporated by [[Volume 3/I Airports/0152 Airport aid program.md#§152.11   Incorporation by reference.|§152.11]]

 \(a\) *Circulars available free of charge.*